-To claim students as Preschool-Aged At-Risk (4-year-old - KIDS grade 04 and 3-year-old - KIDS grade 33) the following must be in place:
+To claim students as Preschool-Aged At-Risk (4-year-old at-risk - KIDS grade level 04 and 3-year-old - at-risk KIDS grade level 33) the following must be in place:

-- A. District has an approved Preschool-Aged At-Risk (formerly known as 4-Year-Old at-risk) program. - B. Student must be three or four years old on or before August 31 of current school year; only 4-year-olds at-risk (KIDS grade 04) will be funded for the 2021-22 school year.
-KIDS grade 33, 3 year-olds at risk will not be funded for 2021-22.
-As of November 2021, KSDE deteremined 3-year-olds at-risk will be funded beginning in the 2021-22 school year. - C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.
+- A. District has an approved Preschool-Aged At-Risk (formerly known as 4-Year-Old at-risk) program.
+If you are not sure whether your school has an approved Preschool-Aged At-Risk program for 2022-23, please contact the Early Childhood team at KSDE at 785-296-6602. - B. Student must be three or four years old on or before August 31 of current school year; 3-year-old at-risk (KIDS grade level 33) and 4-year-old at-risk students (KIDS grade level 04) will be funded for the 2022-23 school year.
+(As of November 2021, KSDE deteremined 3-year-olds at-risk will be funded beginning in the 2021-22 school year and onward. - C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.